Collapsing the bounded width hierarchy for infinite-domain CSPs: when symmetries are enough: Introduction

-One of the reasons for the ubiquity of local consistency is that its underlying principles can be described in many different languages, such as the language of category theory~\cite{Dawar:2017}, in the language of finite model theory (by Spoiler-Duplicator games~\cite{Kolaitis:2000} or by homomorphism duality~\cite{Atserias:2007}), and logical definability (in Datalog, or infinitary logics with bounded number of variables).
-For constraint satisfaction problems over a finite template, the power of local consistency checking can additionally be characterised algebraically.
-More precisely, there are conditions on the set of \emph{polymorphisms} of a template $\rel A$ such that local consistency correctly solves its constraint satisfaction problem $\Csp(\rel A)$ if, and only if, the polymorphisms of $\rel A$ satisfy these conditions.
-Moreover, whenever local consistency correctly solves $\Csp(\rel A)$, where $\rel A$ is finite, then in fact only a very restricted form of local consistency checking is needed~\cite{BartoCollapse}.
+One of the reasons for the ubiquity of local consistency methods is that their underlying principles can be described in many different languages, such as the language of category theory~\cite{Dawar:2017}, the language of finite model theory (by Spoiler-Duplicator games~\cite{Kolaitis:2000} or by homomorphism duality~\cite{Atserias:2007}), and logical definability (in Datalog, or infinitary logics with bounded number of variables)~\cite{FederVardi}.
+For constraint satisfaction problems over a finite template, the power of local consistency checking can be characterised by conditions on the set of polymorphisms of the template: local consistency checking correctly solves the problem if, and only if, the polymorphisms satisfy these conditions~\cite{BartoKozikBoundedWidth,MarotiMcKenzie,Maltsev-Cond}.
+Moreover, whenever this is the case, then in fact only a very restricted form of local consistency checking is needed~\cite{BartoCollapse}.
 This fact is known as the \emph{collapse of the bounded width hierarchy}, and it has strong consequences both for complexity and logic.
-On the one hand, the collapse gives efficient algorithms that are able to solve \emph{all} the CSPs that are solvable by local consistency methods, and in fact this gives a polynomial-time algorithm solving instances of the \emph{uniform CSP}.
-On the other hand, this collapse induces collapses in all the areas mentioned at the beginning of this paragraph.
+Firstly, the collapse provides efficient algorithms that are able to solve \emph{all} the CSPs that are solvable by local consistency methods~\cite{Kozik:2016}, which yields in particular a polynomial-time algorithm solving instances of the \emph{uniform CSP} where the template is also part of the input.
+Secondly, this collapse induces collapses in all the areas mentioned at the beginning of this paragraph.